CEMPD/SurrogateToolsDB/README.md

    ./bin/64bits/diffsurr.exe outputs/us12k_516x444/USA_100_NOFILL.txt 100 outputs/us12k_516x444_example/USA_100_NOFILL.txt 100 0.000001
    ```
    If the newly generated surrogates match the sample outputs, you'll see the message "The surrogate comparison was successful!"

+## How-Tos

+### Using a different grid with the same projection

+1. Update the script util/generate_modeling_grid.sh to define the new grid parameters.
+2. Update control_variables_pg.csv to set the grid name, output directory, and log file name.
+3. Generate the surrogates.

+### If the grid is on a new projection

+1. Add the projection to the database.
+The script util/create_900921.sql shows how the LAM_40N97W projection used in the CONUS domains is created.
+The srid field for the new projection needs to be unique in the database.
+2. Load the shapefiles using the new projection.
+Existing shapefile tables need to be deleted (or renamed).
+Update the script util/load_shapefile_reproject_multi.csh with the new srid number.
+3. Update the script util/generate_modeling_grid.sh to define the new grid parameters, making sure to set the projection.
+4. Update control_variables_pg.csv to set the grid name, output directory, and log file name.
+5. Generate the surrogates.

+### Using non-rectangular grids

+For non-rectangular grids, as long as the polygons are defined in a table similar to the one created by util/generate_modeling_grid.sh, things should work.